Estimated reading time: 7 minutes

 Take our 50-week, 41 academic credit program, and earn your certificate.
 You will learn about relapse prevention, recovery plans, dual diagnosis, personal and group counseling, case management, as well as how to navigate working with private medical records in adherence to regulations and laws.

-You will also learn how to facilitate group counseling sessions, which will prepare you for both inpatient or outpatient treatment.
+You will also learn how to facilitate group counseling sessions, which will prepare you for both inpatient and outpatient treatment.

 You will also learn strategies to communicate with patients and families that require substance abuse education and treatment interventions.